dleemiller/WordLlama/README.md

 ## What is it?

-WordLlama is a word embedding model that recycles components from large language models (LLMs) to create efficient and compact word representations.
+WordLlama is a word embedding model that recycles components from large language models (LLMs) to create efficient and compact word representations (such as GloVe or Word2Vec).
-Unlike traditional embeddings such as GloVe or Word2Vec, WordLlama begins by extracting the token embedding codebook from a state-of-the-art LLM (e.g., LLama3 70B).
+WordLlama begins by extracting the token embedding codebook from a state-of-the-art LLM (e.g., LLama3 70B).

 The key features of WordLlama include: